 Hi sorry, I see you’re eating, can I ask you some questions?

 Sure!
 If you don’t mind that I continue with eating?
-I still have to gain some kilos before I have enough fat reserves that will get me through the hibernation.
+I still have to gain some kilos before I have enough fat reserves that will get me through the winter times.
 You know what they say, winter is coming.
-And then I will be sleeping for quite a while, so I need to eat as much as I can.
+And then I will be sleeping for quite a while, like a kind of hibernation, called torpor.
+So I need to eat as much as I can.

 So, you eat everything?

 I pretty much eat everything really.
 You picture us always eating honey, but nowadays I also eat ants, fruits, berries, plants, small mammals and even fish.
 Have you seen my Canadian friends catch those salmons?
 I am not such a good fisherman though.
 Back in the old days, bears used to eat more meat sometimes.
 But you can’t really call us carnivores, we like to keep our diet balanced.
 My favourites are the ants and sweet blueberries on the mountain slopes, love it!

 I saw your nephews in the village the other day.

 Ah, your so-called experts like to call them ‘problem bears’.
 It is not really a surprise that they went down to the village to get something to eat tough.
 In many areas, we are losing space to look for food.
 And in places where there is food, people are picking all the berries, fruits and mushrooms.
 There is almost nothing left to eat for us!
 And we need to eat too, you know.
 Can you imagine how a garbage bin smells like a five-star restaurant for a hungry bear?
 If I was so hungry I would go there too.

 Yes, I don’t really like humans.
 I rather prefer to live my life in the woods.
 And if there is enough food, my nephews wouldn’t go back to the village again for sure.
 My cousins in America showed that to these researchers over there.
 If there is enough food in the forests, I wouldn’t go to villages either.
 But there are people everywhere, they should give us some private space.

 But the media says that you attack people.